California Health and Human Services

 2. Broaden the target population to include those with debilitating substance use disorders

-3. Focus on the most vulnerable and most at-risk
+3. Focus on the most vulnerable and most at-risk, including children and youth

-• 35% for Full Service Partnershipswhich should be optimized to leverage Medicaid as much as is allowable.
+• 35% for Full-Service Partnership (FSP) programs, which should be optimized to leverage Medicaid as much as is allowable.

-Increased Transparency and Accountability for BH Funding and Outcomes so Californians can know how their government programs are performing.
-The information collected and assessed would be presented publicly for the purpose of demonstrating a commitment to transparency and accountability to Californians on the value of these critical resources.
+The proposal increases transparency and accountability for behavioral health funding and outcomes with the intention of ensuring that Californians can know how their government programs are performing.
+The information collected and assessed must be presented publicly to demonstrate transparency and accountability to Californians on the value of these critical resources.

-Over the next year, DMHC and DHCS will develop a plan for achieving parity between commercial and Medi-Cal mental health and substance use disorder benefits.
-This may include, but is not limited to, phasing in alignment of utilization management, benefit standardization, and covered services.
+The proposal directs the Department of Managed Care and the Department of Health Care Services (DHCS) to develop a plan with stakeholder engagement for achieving parity between commercial and Medi-Cal mental health and substance use disorder benefits.
+This mental health parity plan may include, but is not limited to, phasing in alignment of service use management, benefit standardization, and covered services.

 Additional Resources